 - Being aware that no matter how well exposed to sunlight they are, if they’re exposed to strong prevailing winds, the leaves may all be blown off before they’ve had a chance to colour up.

 - Planning for a seasonal progression of colour, just as one would do with spring bulbs.
 This is perhaps quite tricky to do, unless you visit a garden with a good progression of autumn leaf colour on several return visits, because even a week can see dramatic changes in colour.
-And it’s very difficult to glean from any text just how one species will relate its timing of leaf colour change to another species.
-And even worse how it might then vary in your garden!
-And even worse every varying year!
-Whoever thought gardening design was easy?
-The other benefit of revisiting an autumnally interesting garden frequently, will be to give some idea of just how long a plant will hang onto its’ leaves, in various colour stages, and whether it tends to shed them all together, or sequentially over a longer period of time….
+And it’s very difficult to glean from any text that I’ve seen, just how one species will relate its timing of leaf colour change to another species.
+Even worse, how it might then vary in your garden.
+And even worse still, how it will vary from year to year.
+Whoever thought garden design was easy?
+The other benefit of revisiting an autumnally interesting garden frequently, will be to give some idea of just how long a plant will hang onto its leaves, in various colour stages, and whether it tends to shed them all together, or sequentially over a longer period of time.

-…… This is a view of Hydrangea serrata ‘Diadem’.
-It’s terminal leaves consistently start to colour reddish purple in late June, and are retained until well into November.
-Do you consider this as autumnal colouration?
-I do.
-It’s certainly the longest display of changed leaf colour in our garden.
-Other trees like Parrotia persica, below, develop lovely autumnal tints but the leaves are then shed quite quickly in sequence along the branches, so the overall effect never, at least with us, seems to reach its full potential… ……..
 All the leaves have fallen from the Cornus ‘Sibirica’ here, revealing the deep red stems.
-Whilst below, the leaves of Sorbus sargentiana (rear centre) are only just starting to colour up by this date, the leaves of Liquidamber ‘Worplesdon’ (left front) are only about half way through a 2 month display, whilst to the right the leaves of a Cornus kousa chinensis have barely begun to colour up at all…. …… the late golden leaves of Hamamelis ‘Aphrodite’ with, again, the red tinged leaves of Hydrangea ‘Diadem’…
+Whilst below, the leaves of Sorbus sargentiana (rear centre) are only just starting to colour up by this date, the leaves of Liquidamber ‘Worplesdon’ (left front) are only about half way through a 2 month display, whilst to the right the leaves of a Cornus kousa chinensis have barely begun to colour up at all.The late golden leaves of Hamamelis ‘Aphrodite’ with, again, the red tinged leaves of Hydrangea ‘Diadem’.

 - Consider the value of heightening the pattern of autumn leaf colour change by using evergreens or simple green leaves which don’t exhibit any leaf colour changes, as foils to all these autumnal foliage fireworks.

 - A 3 hour drive yesterday into England made me more aware that there are actually very few trees native to the UK which exhibit any real red colouration to their leaves.
-Certainly early in the season the Spindle Tree, named because its wood was valuable in former times as a strong timber for making spindles for wheels, Euonymus europaeus, does turn red.
+Early in the season the Spindle tree, Euonymus europaeus, named because its wood was valuable in former times as a strong timber for making spindles for wheels does turn red.

-…. the earliest tree/shrub in our garden with autumn colour, Euonymus europaeus ‘Red Cascade’ above… And there is a native Dogwood, Cornus sanguinea, apparently so called because the long straight stems were used by butchers for making skewers, ‘dags’ or ‘dogs’, as they used to be called.
-But the majority of trees chosen by gardeners for red/purple autumn colours in the UK will therefore have come from other regions of the world.
-And in all probability from areas where consistently sunny autumn weather has nudged plants over millions of years into developing these super late season colour rich sunscreens. … we don’t have any Cornus sanguinea in the garden, but do grow this cultivar of Cornus kousa, ‘Miss Satomi’, which is normally promoted (and indeed this is why we bought it) for its long lasting peachy pink coloured bracts in early summer.
+The earliest tree/shrub in our garden with autumn colour, Euonymus europaeus ‘Red Cascade’ above.
+There is a native Dogwood, Cornus sanguinea, apparently so called because the long straight stems were used by butchers for making skewers, ‘dags’ or ‘dogs’, as they used to be called.
+The majority of trees chosen by gardeners for red or purple autumn colours in the UK will therefore have come from other regions of the world.
+And in all probability from areas where consistently sunny autumn weather has nudged plants over millions of years into developing these super late season colour rich sun screens.
+We don’t have any Cornus sanguinea in the garden, but do grow this cultivar of Cornus kousa, ‘Miss Satomi’, which is normally promoted (and indeed this is why we bought it) for its long lasting peachy pink coloured bracts in early summer.
 These are beautiful, but it’s also a great and reliable later season plant for autumn leaf colour with us, even in part shade.